staging-951d-madcitymultimedia/postman-docs/src/pages/docs/sending-requests/variables/variables-intro.md

 ---
-title: "Work with variables and environments in Postman"
+title: "Reuse data with variables and environments in Postman"
 updated: 2024-02-01
 contextual_links:
   - type: section